Modbus Meter Configuration

 • Stop bits: 1 bit

-The baudrate and parity can be modified directly in the meter via its interface.
+The baud rate and parity can be changed directly in the meter via its interface.

 • Parity: EVEN

-If these default values are kept, they must be entered into the additional parameters of the meter on the Climkit online portal:
+If these default values are kept, they must be entered in the additional meter settings on the Climkit online portal:

 Enter E for EVEN and N for NONE.